shsagir/play-area-sync/docs/install-craft-2-pro.md

 You're almost done with the basic setup.
 Last step is to deploy your code:

 ```
-# Add changes to Git
+# 1. Add changes to Git
 $ git add -A

-# Commit changes
+# 2. Commit changes
 $ git commit -m 'Init'

-# Push to deploy to fortrabbit
+# 3. Initial push and upstream
 $ git push -u fortrabbit master

+# 4. From there on only
+$ git push
 ```

 **Got an error?** Please see the [access troubleshooting](/access-methods#toc-troubleshooting). **Did it work?** Cool, when this is done, you can visit your App URL in the browser: